emcconville/wand/docs/guide/distortion.rst

 Perspective
 -----------

-Perspective distortion requires 4 points which is a total of 16 doubles.
+Perspective distortion requires 4 pairs of points which is a total of 16 doubles.
 The order of the ``arguments`` are groups of source & destination coordinate pairs.